JheKWall/jhekwall.github.io/index.md

 # General Information

 I'm a CSCI graduate from UTM who is working part-time at UTM's ITS Department to continue gathering work experience in the IT field.
-Besides my programming knowledge in C, C++, C#, Java, Javascript, and Python, I have experience within penetration testing, mobile device management, relational database management, comparative analysis, and network engineering.
+Besides my programming knowledge in C, C++, C#, Java, Javascript, and Python, I have experience with comparative analysis, relational database management, penetration testing, mobile device management, and network engineering.

 I have a passion for game development, which I do in my spare time.
-Besides that, I've been studying for the CCNA and aiming to take the exam in December to receive CCNA certification to gain more experience in network engineering.
+Besides that, I've been studying for the CCNA and aim to take the exam in December to receive a CCNA certification to gain more experience in network engineering.

 You can reach me at jhekwall@ut.utm.edu (academic inquiries) or wallacejhems@gmail.com (professional inquiries).